felipesilvati/getyourguide-tech-challenge/README.md

 - [x] Ensure client application consumes the API exposed by the backend (activities)
 - [x] Ensure client application consumes the API exposed by the backend (suppliers)
 - [x] Ensure client application consumes the API exposed by the backend (activities with suppliers combined)
-- [ ] Implement searching/filtering functionality based on architectural decision
-- [ ] Implement sorting functionality for the list of activities
-- [ ] Implement pagination for handling large sets of activities
+- [ ] Ensure pagination works as expected with the client application

 #### Infrastructure and Deployment
 - [ ] Ensure the project can be run locally with the provided Docker compose file (`docker compose up --build`)